osonus/oson/README.md

   * Allow 3 level control of name and value conversions: global, class-level, and field level
   * Allow these conversions to be either annotation-oriented, or Java oriented, or both
   * Allow well-formatted JSON output: any indentation, any depth, as far as object linkage goes, without redundancy
-  * Function of lambda expressions is added to the serialization and deserialization processes, allowing limitless value transformation, with an ease of mind
+  * Function of lambda expressions is added to the serialization and deserialization processes, allowing easy value transformation

 ###*Oson Documentation*
   * Oson [API](http://www.javadoc.io/doc/ca.oson.json/oson): Javadocs for the current Oson release